LukeGrahamLandry/llvm_of_jvm/devlog.md

+## cleanup

+- a bunch of places where i have really big tuples, replace them with structs so can have field names

 ## Dynamic Dispatch (Nov 28)

 For real dynamic dispatch, every object needs to start with a vtable.
 Struct of function pointers for function should be used for each method on this specific instance.